ai4ce/FusionSense/README.md

 ```bash
 python scripts/VLM.py --mode partname --data_name {DATASET_NAME}
 ```
+- `mode`: Operation mode of our VLM pipeline.
+In this case we want it to give us partname.
 - `data_name`: Name of the specific dataset folder.
 Example: transparent_bunny
 </details>

-Whether you got the name from VLM or not, we can proceed.
+Whether you got the name from VLM or your own brain, we can proceed with that.

 Switch your conda env first
 ```bash